kevzach13/DSCS553_CS1_Allergen_Scanner/README.md

 ---
 # Allergen Scanner (API-based on OCR.space)

-Upload an ingredients photo, enter allergens (comma-separated), and the app highlights detected allergens.
+Upload an ingredients photo, enter the allergens (comma-separated), and the app highlights detected allergens.

 ## Run locally
 ```bash